► Nutzungsbedingungen und Datenschutz - Terms & Privacy

 *

 Declaration of competing interests: The lack of competing interests is declared.
-The income and donations generated by this website do not even cover the costs of the internet provider.
-No other income, e.g., through advertizing or sponsors, is generated, since over 10 years.*
+In particular, the donations generated by this website do not even cover the costs of the internet provider.
+No income through advertizing or sponsors is generated, for over 25 years.
+So far, the only substantial donation (and income) was received from Klaus Tschira himself, through his foundation, over a decade ago.